xduraid/testtt/README.md

 | `Ctrl+↑` / `Ctrl+Page Up`   | Jump to the first (oldest) history entry     |
 | `Ctrl+↓` / `Ctrl+Page Down` | Jump to the last (most recent) history entry |

-> ℹ️ **Note:**
-> While navigating through history, any edits made to a line are saved to history before moving to another entry.
+> ℹ️ **Note:** While navigating through history, edits to the current line are saved before moving to another entry.

 ---